 Despite our successes, progress seldom happens as quickly as we would like; when I speak to new analysts, I still find myself thinking, 'We can and must do better.'
 However, I am proud to say that we are on the right track.
 Through participation in initiatives such as the CEO Action for Diversity and Inclusion and Catalyst CEO Champions for Change, for example, our Chairman and Chief Executive Officer James Gorman has pledged our commitment to help accelerate progress by strengthening our pipeline of diverse talent, continuing to benchmark and track our progress through talent data analysis, actively facilitating mentorship and sponsorship for our colleagues, and sharing best practices.
 By continuing to tailor our strategy to address areas where challenges remain, we will build a culture where all of our employees have the tools and support necessary to advance and thrive.

-http://www.morganstanley.com/ideas/gender-diversity-investor-guide.
+https://www.morganstanley.com/articles/gender-diversity.
 Past performance is not a guarantee of future results.

 About Susan Reid